Club Universitario de Buenos Aires: First championship and government's take over

 Universitario recovered from their defeat by San Isidro, winning all games in the second round, including a victory against San Isidro by 12–6.

+The club consolidated its position in rugby in the 1940s, winning eight RPRU championships in ten years (1942–1952), also winning the 1951 title remaining unbeaten.
+When the government leaded by Juan Perón took over the administration of CUBA in May 1953, the rugby players expressed their disconformity with the decision so on June 7, they travelled to the city of Hurlingham to play against local team Curupaytí, but before the match started, they refused to play alleging they did not want to represent "the controller's team", then abandoning the field.
+Some minutes later, the players returned to the pitch under the name "Águilas Rugby Club".
+They told the referee they would play the match under other name, which was accepted by Curupaytí's players.

+CUBA's ontroller Guillermo Guilhe reacted to that suspending 16 senior players, apart of forbidding CUBA's all divisions to compete for an indefinite period.
+Nevertheless, CUBA continued to attending matches using pseudonyms.
+After controller Guihle disaffiliated CUBA from the UAR, the CUBA players were offered to play for Atalaya Polo Club, an entity in La Horqueta (San Isidro Partido), which they accepted.
+It was agreed that all players would return to CUBA when the takeover ended.
+The "Atalaya-CUBA" team won the second division championship in 1954, promoting to Primera División after beating Los Tilos.
+Atalaya made a good campaign in the 1955 Primera season.
+That same year the Revolución Libertadora overthrew the Juan Perón government and two months later the controller resigned.
+Soon after the UAR allowed CUBA to return following a decision from all its clubs.
+Atalaya, without the CUBA players, could not repeat the good campaign of the previous season and was relegated.
+The club abandoned the practise of rugby in 1969.

 At the international level, Universitario played several matches against teams outside Argentina.
 These teams included the Junior Springboks in 1932 and 1959, an Oxford & Cambridge combined team in 1948, 1956 and 1965, the Ireland national side in 1952, and the "Gazelles" from South Africa in 1966. in 1965, Universitario won the title in all divisions (first to fifth, including reserve teams).

 Return to glory

 Universitario would not win another title until 2013, 43 years after its last title.
 In 2006 and 2007 the team reached the semi-finals, but in 2010 and 2011 the team was nearly demoted to a lower division.
 In 2011, to remain in the top division, Universitario had to play a match against Lomas.

 In 2013 Universitario won its 14th championship, defeating Hindú by 11–9 in San Isidro.
-That same year Universitario became the national champion when winning the Nacional de Clubes after defeating Rosarian team Duendes by 21–20 at a final match played in Villa de Mayo.
+That same year Universitario became the national champion when winning the Nacional de Clubes after defeating Rosarian team Duendes 21–20 at a final match played in Villa de Mayo.